Every time we eat our food can be our medicine, or it can be the slowest form of poison.

 Blog Resource Links:

-Barlean’s new Flax, Chia, Coconut blend
+Barlean’s Flax, Chia, Coconut blend

 Cashew Coconut Cream Cheese Frosting